sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 Why can't I access the Web API v2?
 {% endanchor %}

-As part of the process to deprecate the Web API v2, SendGrid has restricted all parent accounts created *after the release of Teammates* on **February 23, 2017,** from accessing the v2 API.
-This includes all parent accounts created by SendGrid Resellers, even if those Reseller accounts were created before Teammates was released.
+SendGrid has restricted all parent accounts created *after the release of Teammates* on **February 23, 2017,** from accessing the v2 API.
+This includes all parent accounts created by [SendGrid Partners](https://sendgrid.com/partners/marketplace/), even if those Partner accounts were created before Teammates was released.

 If you have a parent SendGrid account that was created before **February 23, 2017,** you will continue to have unrestricted access to the Web API v2.